PacoRmzA/iot-implementation/README.md

 # iot-implementation
 Resources used for class (TC1004) Implementation of Internet of Things.
-It will be worked on as the semester progresses (Sep-Oct 2021).
+It will be worked on as the semester progresses (Sep-Dec 2021).